 The primary way to maintain your waves is to keep brushing.
 Even though you’ve achieved the look you were after, your brushing days aren’t over.
 You should continue doing your brushing regimen, as well as using a durag at night, which will keep your style intact.

 If you notice that you’re having a hard time either getting or maintaining the wave style, you should know that most of the time this issue is caused by a lack of brushing.
 You should be brushing three times a day to keep your waves looking great.

 HaircuHaircuts remain an essential part of the wave process, though you should probably get them less frequently now that you have waves.
 Aim for somewhere between every two to four weeks, depending on how long you want your hair to be.

 Your hair will likely be longer than you’re used to, but that just means that your waves will be deeper.
 When you go to get your haircut, make sure your hairdresser knows what your goals are.
 They should avoid cutting against the grain, or against the direction of your waves.

 3. Avoid Too Much Washing

 Less is more when it comes to washing.
 You can rinse your hair as much as you need to, but shampooing should be practiced just once a week.
 Always follow your shampoo with a good conditioner.

 Once you’ve achieved the perfect 360 waves, you want to make sure your hard work doesn’t go to waste.
 Aside from following the advice we outlined above, here are some tips to help you maintain your waves.

 Along the same lines, make sure you’re getting enough water.
-It’s harder for dry hair to form the waves you’re looking for, so keeping it moisturized is essential.
-While conditioner and pomade help with moisturizing, keeping your hair hydrated begins with drinking the right amount of water daily.
+It’s harder for dry hair to form the waves you’re after, so keeping it moisturized is essential.
+While conditioners and pomades help with moisturizing, keeping your hair hydrated begins with drinking the right amount of water daily.

 Brush Only When Moist